Canada Child Benefit

 If you have already applied for the CCB or previous federal child benefits (such as the Canada child tax benefit) for a child who is eligible for the DTC, the CDB will be calculated automatically for the current and the two previous CCB payment periods.
 Beyond these payment periods, you have to send a written request to your tax centre.

-When we pay your benefit
+When your benefit is paid

 You are eligible to receive the CCB in the month following the month you become an eligible individual.
 For more information, see Eligibility criteria.